 Time Attack – sometimes known as Super Lap or Tuner Battles – originated in faraway Japan as the perfect proving ground for street tuned cars built by highly respected tuning companies.

-The sport arrived in the UK a few years ago and gained MSA recognition in 2010.
+The sport arrived in the UK a few years ago and gained Motorsport UK recognition in 2010.
 Rounds are held at selected race circuits all over the country with drivers competing to set the fastest overall lap time.

 How does Time Attack work?